Refined invariants of finite-dimensional Jacobi algebras: Cohomological BPS invariants for Jacobi algebras

 Since in the quasihomogeneous case the Serre subcategory $\mathcal{S}$ contains all $\CC(Q,W)$-modules, we deduce from the proof of Theorem \ref{Jacthm} the following \begin{corollary} Let $A=\CC(Q,W)$ be a finite-dimensional Jacobi algebra, with $W$ quasihomogeneous.
 Then there is an equality $\dim(A)=\sum_{\gamma} \dim(\BPS_{A,\gamma}) \lvert \gamma\lvert^2$ \end{corollary}

-We next consider the implications of Theorem \ref{Jacthm} for the BPS Lie algebra. \begin{corollary} Let $A$ be either an algebraic or analytic Jacobi algebra associated to a symmetric quiver, which is finite dimensional.
+We next consider the implications of Theorem \ref{Jacthm} for the BPS Lie algebra. \begin{corollary} Let $A$ be either an algebraic or analytic Jacobi algebra associated to a symmetric quiver, and assume that $A$ is finite dimensional.
 Then the BPS Lie bracket on $\mathfrak{g}_{A}^+$ vanishes. \end{corollary} \begin{proof} The BPS Lie bracket defined in \cite{DaMe15b} preserves the cohomological grading, since it is defined to be the commutator bracket in the cohomological Hall algebra of \cite{COHA}.
-The right hand side of (\ref{BPSalgdef}) lies entirely in cohomological degree one, since by Theorem \ref{Jacthm} each $\BPS_{A,\gamma}$ lies in cohomological degree zero, and the half Tate twist shifts degree by one. \end{proof}
+The right hand side of (\ref{BPSalgdef}) lies entirely in cohomological degree one, since by Theorem \ref{Jacthm} each $\BPS_{A,\gamma}$ lies in cohomological degree zero, and the half Tate twist shifts degree by one.
+Since the Lie bracket of two degree one elements lands in degree two, we conclude that the bracket vanishes. \end{proof}

 \begin{example} Let $Q$ be the quiver with one vertex and one loop, which we will denote $X$, and let $W=X^{d+1}$.
 Then $A=\CC(Q,W)$ is nilpotent, so we have also $A\cong \CC\{Q,W\}$.
 The motivic Donaldson--Thomas theory of this quiver and potential was considered in \cite{DM11}.